 In 1996, the Svenning lab discovered a new species of Arctic methanotroph called Methylobacter tundripaludum in Ny-Ålesund, Svalbard .
 Since its discovery, several research groups have shown that M. tundripaludum is active everywhere in the polar region.Methylobacter has been found in tundra bogs in Siberia, in Canadian High Arctic lakes, and on the Russell Glacier on the Greenland Ice Sheet [7,8,9].

-My Fulbright project studies effects of temperature on M. tundripaludum’s capacity to consume methane.
-Our lab is especially interested in how tiny changes in gene expression at the genetic level may have big effects on the global carbon cycle.
+My Fulbright project studies effects of temperature on M. tundripaludum’s capacity to consume methane and we are especially interested in how tiny changes in gene expression can have global effects on the carbon cycle.

 To study changes in in M. tundripaludum gene expression we are using a next-generation sequencing technique called “RNA-Seq.”
 The central dogma of biology is that DNA codes for RNA which codes for proteins in the cell.
 Like its name suggests, RNA-Seq is a method used to study the “RNA” part of this process.